Taytay/api-proxy-3scale-heroku/README.md

 Paste the contents of the generated .lua file into nginx_3scale_access.lua file

-Create your heroku app, using the heroku-openresty buildpack:
+Create your heroku app, using the heroku-buildpack-lua buildpack:

     $ heroku apps:create --buildpack http://github.com/leafo/heroku-buildpack-lua.git heroku-app-name